-Brie cheese, an originally French cheese, is a creamy, yellow cheese encased in a soft, powdery-white edible rind.
+Brie cheese, an originally French cheese, is a creamy, whiteish yellow cheese encased in a soft, powdery-white edible rind.
 It is sold in small to large rounds and is either baked whole, served at room temperature or sliced and added to sandwiches.
-Its appeal is that when it's cut into, the cheese will deliciously ooze out of its casing--that is if the cheese is at the peak of ripeness.
+Its appeal is that when it's cut into, the cheese will deliciously ooze out of its casing.
+That will only happen if the cheese is at the peak of ripeness.

 Thankfully, Brie is one of those cheeses that provides signs it is past its prime.
-So don't be shy--pick it up and poke it a bit, peel back some of the wrapping to see how it looks and take a whiff--the odor is a sure sign the cheese has gone bad.
+When buying Brie, don't be shy.
+Pick it up and poke it a bit.
+If you can, peel back some of the wrapping to see how it looks and take a whiff.
+The odor is a sure sign the cheese has gone bad.
 Here are things to look for:

 - Purchase Brie rounds that are no more than 1 inch thick.
 Thicker rounds will be overripe on the edges and underripe in the center.

 - It should appear that the cheese is slightly bulging within the rind.

 - An overripe Brie has a brownish, gummy rind.

 - If you are able to purchase just a slice of Brie, look for an interior that is soft with a satiny sheen.

 - The exterior should be firm, while the center should be springy but not watery.
 Underripe Brie will feel hard when gently pressed with your finger, while overripe Brie will feel too soft and runny to the touch.

 - The cheese should have a sweet odor.
 Overripe Brie will smell like ammonia.

 - Hard, underripe Brie will probably not ripen once you get it home, so don't take the chance.